ASIF-Kh/fitgirl_fastlink_autodownloader/README.md

 - It updates during each file download
 - Shows partial progress for `.bin`, `.rar`, `.zip` files

-# **⚠️ Important Notes**

-- Captchas (if present) must be solved manually — the tool cannot bypass them.
-- Some mirrors block automation; in such cases the tool skips to the next one.
-- Do NOT close the Chrome window during download.
-- Make sure ChromeDriver matches your Chrome version.

 ---

 ## **⚙️ Supported Download Types**